LucDuponcheelAtGitHub/PSBP/README.md

 ### `class Creational`

 Programs can be combined to, sequentially, create product values.
-Their effects are accumulated from left to right.
+Their side effects are performed from left to right.
 We define programs that, sequentially, produce product values in a formal way by defining `class Creational`.

 ```lean
 class Creational